rebeccalim20/IDAssignment1/README.md

 ###  Additional Features (Consideration)

 - Add interactive website design to the website page , to make the page looks more fun and interesting
+- Implement and redesign the navigation bar design and support for different devices
 - Implement the features of the form by using php .

 ## Technology used